CMYK or RGB: What’s the difference?

 These are the main four inks that make up the millions of colours used in print.

 In the example below, no black is used, so the ‘K’ (4th) value is always zero.
-The overlapping areas show how the colours mix – it’s pretty much like mixing paint!
+The overlapping areas show how the colours mix – it’s pretty much like mixing paint in school!

 Where the colours mix, the values are combined – imagine the circles as coloured sheets of transparent plastic that are overlapped on top of each other.

 So for red, which is made up of magenta and yellow, the C/M/Y/K value is 0/100/100/0 – 0% Cyan, 100% Magenta, 100% Yellow and 0% Black.
 You can apply the same principle to purple, green, and any other colour.

 CMYK versus RGB

 You may have come across the term RGB.
 RGB stands for Red, Green, Blue and is a screen representation of colour.
 It represents light rather than ink, and is never used in print.
 RGB colours are much brighter overall and they mix very differently to CMYK colours:

 As the example shows, Red and Green produce yellow – which is not what you may expect.
 RGB values range from 0 to 255, where black is R/G/B value 0/0/0 and white is represented as 255/255/255.